dtao/autodoc/README.md

 ![Build Status](https://travis-ci.org/dtao/autodoc.png)

-This is just a little something I'm working on to help eliminate a lot of the gruntwork involved in creating a JavaScript project.
-In particular it simplifies **writing and running tests**, and **generating API documentation**.
+Autodoc helps eliminate a lot of the gruntwork involved in creating a JavaScript project.
+In particular it simplifies **writing and executing tests**, running **performance benchmarks**, and **generating API documentation**.

 Here, let's play Show Don't Tell.
 Assume we have a file named **maths.js** with the following content: